jonnonz1/nz-statute-book/acts/public/2007/property-law-act-2007.md

 ### 360 Receipt for purposes of section 359
-A notice, cross-notice, or other document is received by a person for the purposes of section 359 when— (a) it is handed to, and accepted by, that person; or (b) if that person does not accept it when it is handed to him or her, it is put down in that person's presence and brought to his or her attention; or
+A notice, cross-notice, or other document is received by a person for the purposes of section 359 when— (a) it is handed to, and accepted by, that person; or (b) if that person does not accept it when it is handed to him or her, it is put down in that person’s presence and brought to his or her attention; or
   (c) it is otherwise received in writing by that person.

 ### 361 Time of service if more than 1 person to be served